tetsuoanimation/editbot/README.md

                                 )
 ```

+You can find these two functions combined in the example in `build_folder_edit.py`

 You can also supply your own desc files, check `minimal_edit.json` for the structure.

 This script uses an installation of FFmpeg.
 Please make sure it is installed to `C:\Program Files\ffmpeg` or replace the ffmpeg_bin and ffprobe_bin variables in the scripts with where your version is installed.